aaltonewmedia/physcomp.newmedia.dog/content/2024/joonas-juutilainen/week-2/index.md

 **Here’s my 5 penny user interface mock-up:**

 **1. The challenge**: This exhibit – actually on my work list atm - has a round screen as a curiosity, and the UI should have a large wheel around the screen.
-The visitors will use the wheel to operate the exhibit, but also need buttons for language selection and for confirming the choices made with the wheel.
+The visitors will use the wheel to operate the exhibit, but also needs buttons for language selection and for confirming the choices made with the wheel.
 Buttons take space I don’t have.

 A touchscreen would solve the problem, but a) we don’t need a touchscreen for anything else b) a touchscreen version of this novelty round screen costs bananas.

-**2. The solution:** I’ll place thin capacitive buttons on the screen; this way I can control the UI and also change the button labels when needed.
+**2. The mock-up:** I’ll place thin capacitive buttons on the screen; this way I can control the UI and also change the button labels when needed!
+Whee.

-**3. The practice:** I had three 5 cent coins in my pocket and three identical alligator wires: off with the wrong-end clips, a little filing and soldering, and my "5 cent capacitive buttons" are ready.
-Sounds stupid, so I call them “5 penny buttons”.
-Piece of clear film on the screen, buttons glued to the film, alligator clips to MPR121 and we’re good to code.
+**3. The practice:** Clear conductive film would be nice, but I want this done quick.
+I have three 5 cent coins in my pocket and three identical alligator wires: off with the wrong-end clips, a little filing and soldering, and my "5 cent capacitive buttons" are ready.
+The name sounds stupid, so I call them “5 penny buttons”.
+Piece of clear film on the screen, coins with VHB tape to the film, alligator clips to MPR121 and we’re good to code.

-**4. The code:** Arduino to read the sensor, emulate a keyboard, and output touches as keystrokes.
-Serial filtered data shows that with the coin+wire+alligator combination, the idle is around 200 and active around 80, compared to 400/80 of an empty slot.
-Adjustment accordingly.
-Simple p5.js and the browser in kiosk mode to change images in the mock-up.``
+**4. The code:** Arduino to read the sensor, emulate a keyboard, and to output touches as keystrokes.
+Adjustment needed: serial filtered data shows that with the coin+wire+alligator combination, the idle is around 200 and active around 80, compared to 400/80 of an empty slot.
+Simple p5.js and the browser in kiosk mode to change still images as a mock-up UI.

 Arduino code:
 ```